vektor-inc/vk-blocks-pro/readme.txt

 1. VK Blocks examples.

 == Changelog ==

+[ Specification Change ][ Page Content ] Modify the specification so that the display is shown only when the referenced page is public.
 [ Add function ][ Slider ] Added noreferrer, nofollow, and link description options to the link feature.

 = 1.94.2 =